propelorm/Propel/cookbook/customizing-build.markdown

 If that build script was named `build.xml` then it could be executed by simply running _phing_ in the directory where it is located:

-{% highlight text %}
+{% highlight bash %}
 > phing om
 {% endhighlight %}

 Actually, specifying the _om_ target is not necessary since it is the default.

-Refer to the `build-propel.xml` file for examples of how to use the other Propel Phing tasks -- e.g. _<propel-sql>_ for generating the DDL SQL, _<propel-sql-exec>_ for inserting the SQL, etc.
+Refer to the `build-propel.xml` file for examples of how to use the other Propel Phing tasks -- e.g. `<propel-sql>` for generating the DDL SQL, `<propel-sql-exec>` for inserting the SQL, etc.